Shahinur Alam, PhD

 Stats

-With over seven years of research experience, I have authored 20+ published articles, reviewed 140+ scholarly works, and accumulated 150+ citations.
+With over eight years of research experience, I have authored 20+ published articles, reviewed 140+ scholarly works, and accumulated 150+ citations.
 These achievements reflect my commitment to advancing knowledge, proficiency in peer review, and substantial impact on the academic community.

 Published Articles